Harpica/console-game/Readme.md

 # Console rock-paper-scissors like game
 ## Decription
-Console game like Rock-paper-scissors with HMAC confirmation of the computer's moves, which proves that computer makes his move before it understands the player's move.
+Console game 'Rock-paper-scissors' with HMAC confirmation of the computer's moves, which proves that computer makes his move before it understands the player's move.

 ## Scripts
 - `ts-node game.ts <args>` - start game